Holistic Management

 Holistic Management uses an ongoing science-based monitoring and evaluation framework called Ecological Outcome Verification (EOV).

-EOV assesses changes in ecosystem health, functionality, and productivity over time by examining multiple leading and lagging indicators including soil health, water retention, biodiversity, and vegetation cover.
-It is a qualitative and quantitative approach that measures the effectiveness of land management practices to assist land managers in achieving better informed decisions.
+EOV assesses ecosystem health, functionality, and productivity changes over time by examining multiple leading and lagging indicators, including soil health, water retention, biodiversity, and vegetation cover.
+It is a qualitative and quantitative approach that measures the effectiveness of land management practices to assist land managers in achieving better-informed decisions.

 Education & Extension